 I promise, I meant NOTHING of the sort, but he and I were coming at this from a very different place.
 I felt it was a sin, he felt he was born that way.
 If your Christian child comes out to you, odds are pretty solid that he or she has already struggled hard with the difference.
 That they have already tried with everything they have to get rid of their confusing feelings.
 And as a parent, when you say you have to admit you can change, you are simply making your child feel like a failure.
-And in this world, that all too often compounds on itself with year after year of fruitless attempts to become straight, and takes your precious child on the path of cutting, panic attacks, extreme anxiety, self-hatred, suicide attempts and successes.
+In this world, that all too often compounds on itself with year after year of fruitless attempts to become straight, and takes your precious child on the path of cutting, panic attacks, substance abuse, anxiety, self-hatred, suicidal tendencies.

 Don’t be that parent.

 Where I was that day, I didn’t have a better answer because I didn’t understand that there was a different way of believing that was still bible-based doctrine.
 I had never given the topic that much time and effort, because it didn’t really affect me much.
 Or so I thought.

 Even once my son came out, I didn’t know how to study any differently than I already had, which simply amounted to searching for the word “homosexual” in my study bible topical study guide and reading those six passages.